Pani Poni

-Pani Poni (ぱにぽに), also known by the title of its anime adaptation, Pani Poni Dash! (ぱにぽにだっしゅ!, Pani Poni Dasshu!), is a Japanese manga series by Hekiru Hikawa that uses parody, frequently referencing Japanese and American pop-culture in many ways.
+Pani Poni (ぱにぽに), also known by the title of its anime adaptation, Pani Poni Dash! (ぱにぽにだっしゅ!, Pani Poni Dasshu!), is a Japanese manga series written and illustrated by Hekiru Hikawa.
+It uses parody, frequently referencing Japanese and American pop-culture in many ways.
 It mainly follows child prodigy Rebecca Miyamoto, an MIT graduate newly hired as a homeroom teacher at Peach Moon Academy, where she deals with the antics of the Class 1-C students during everyday school life.
-The manga was serialized in Square Enix's G Fantasy between the November 2000 and October 2011 issues, and the chapters are collected in 17 tankōbon volumes.
+The manga was serialized in Square Enix's Monthly GFantasy between the November 2000 and October 2011 issues, and the chapters are collected in 17 tankōbon volumes.

-A 26-episode anime television series adaptation aired in Japan on TV Tokyo between July 4 and December 26, 2005 with its title renamed as Pani Poni Dash!.
+A 26-episode anime television series adaptation aired in Japan on TV Tokyo between July 4 and December 26, 2005, with its title renamed as Pani Poni Dash!.
 The anime is licensed by Funimation in North America.
 There have also been several drama CDs created based on the TV series and manga.
-A special OVA was released with a DVD box set containing the anime series on April 15, 2009 in Japan.
+A special OVA was released with a DVD box set containing the anime series on April 15, 2009, in Japan.